trendscenter/trends-reading-group/README.md

 Please sign up for the mailing list or, if you’re a part of the TReNDS center, join the #reading_group channel on slack at trendscenter.slack.com

 #### Next Meeting
-+ 04/17/2020 - Testing with Concept Activation Vectors (TCAV)
++ 05/01/2020 - Shortcut Learning in Deep Neural Networks

 #### Upcoming Meetings (subject to change)
 + Meta-learning for neuroimaging